Cynthiavlu/ResistomeDetection/Read-based/Readme.md

   * CD-Hit version >= 4.6
   * MUMmer version >= 3.23

 ARIBA also depends on several Python packages, all of which are available via pip.

-Installing ARIBA with pip3 will get these automatically if they are not already installed:
+Installing ARIBA with pip3 will get these automatically if not installed:
   * dendropy >= 4.2.0
   * matplotlib >= 3.1.0
   * pyfastaq >= 3.12.0